aselshall/rm/README.md

 Phone: (239) 590-7591
 Email: aelshall@fgcu.edu
 Research Website: [https://aelshall.weebly.com](https://aelshall.weebly.com)
-Office Hours: Tuesday and Thursday 8:30 am – 4:00 pm and by appointment
+Office Hours: Tuesday and Thursday 2:00 PM – 4:00 PM and by appointment

 ### Course Description
 The application of fundamental research to engineering and environmental problems.
 The course emphasizes theory and methods of conducting advanced research, including the scientific method.